splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_external_integration.html.markdown

 * `id` - The ID of this integration, used with `signalfx_aws_integration`
 * `external_id` - The external ID to use with your IAM role and with `signalfx_aws_integration`.
-* `signalfx_aws_account` - The AWS Account ARN to use with your policies/roles, provided by SignalFx.
+* `signalfx_aws_account` - The AWS Account ARN to use with your policies/roles, provided by Splunk Observability.